OpenNews/srccon-power/facilitator_guide.md

 Every room at SRCCON:POWER will be well-stocked with note paper, post-it notes, pens, and sharpies.
 We'll make sure you have a whiteboard or a giant scratchpad on an easel, too; if you want to send people away with ideas they can act on, grabbing a marker and whiteboarding the best comments from the room is a great way to do it.

 Each room will have a screen so you can connect your laptop and show examples to kick off a discussion.
 We'll also set up a shared document for live note-taking, linked right from your session on the SRCCON:POWER schedule.
-This is a great place to drop links to useful resources for you session attendees.
+This will be a great place to drop links to useful resources for you session attendees.

-If you need any special supplies for your session, we’ll ask you to tell us about them in the weeks before the conference so we can order them and have them ready for you.
+If you need any special supplies for your session, you can let us know in the weeks before the conference so we can order them and have them ready for you.

 <span id="how-much-time"></span>